Hook, Line, and Supper

 Since we released the book in 2016, it has received several awards and rave reviews from outlets including Realtree to Field & Stream.
 The book currently has more than 625 five-star reviews on Amazon.

-You can buy Buck, Buck, Moose directly from me here, or wherever books are sold.
+You can buy signed copies of Buck, Buck, Moose directly from me here, or wherever books are sold.

 Duck, Duck, Goose